The-Marcy-Lab-School/swe-assessment-5/README.md

 You go this!

+## Section 0: Factory Functions

+Remember this?
+In the `0-factory-function.js` file, you'll find a `bankAccountFactory` function waiting for you.

+This time, you won't be using classes.
+You'll be going back to day 1 of OOP and building a factory function that uses closure to keep its data private.

+Your function should return an object with methods for manipulating that private data.

 ## Section 1: Has Many / Belongs To

-In this section, you must build 2 classes `ToDoList` and `ToDoItem` in the `0-has-many-belongs-to.js` file. **Your task is to create the basic properties and methods required for the relationship to work**.
-The tests for these files are in `0-has-many-belongs-to.spec.js`.
+In this section, you must build 2 classes `ToDoList` and `ToDoItem` in the `1-has-many-belongs-to.js` file. **Your task is to create the basic properties and methods required for the relationship to work**.
+The tests for these files are in `1-has-many-belongs-to.spec.js`.

 But wait, theres more!